Leon8M/Leon-Portfolio/README.md

-Project Name: Leon's Portfolio Website
+# Project Name: Leon's Portfolio Website

-Introduction:
+# Introduction:

 Welcome!
-I'm Leon Munene, a software engineer with a passion for building user-friendly and efficient software.
+I'm Leon Munene, a software engineer passionate about building user-friendly and efficient software.
 This website showcases my diverse skills, encompassing web design and app development.
 Whether you're a fellow developer, a potential collaborator, or just curious, I invite you to explore my projects, dive into my code, and get a glimpse into my journey as a developer.

 Deployed website: https://www.leonmunene.com/
 Final project blog article: [Insert Link to blog article] Author's LinkedIn: [https://www.linkedin.com/in/leon-munene-0a49a8238/]

-Technologies:
+# Technologies:

 React.js
 Parcel.js